hakyimlab/TFPred-snakemake/README.md

 - [ ] Remove the need for the  `info/data_db.txt` and `info/human_factor_full_QC.txt` file.
 The user should supply a csv file of the TF, context (tissue) and location of bed files.
 - [X] Extend the pipeline to provide summary information of the models, including diagnostic plots.

-Tues Aug 22 2023

-- [X] Train both linear and logistic models
-- [X] Evaluation should be saved into a text file rather than a `.rds` file
-- [X] Pipeline can now send jobs to beagle3 (for GPU runs) or caslake as needed
-- [X] Added the option to delete ENFORMER predictions on-the-fly as soon as aggregation is done.
-This will save plenty of storage space when training many models.
+Tues Mar 27 2024

+- [X] Added the option to test models on an held-out chromosome.
+This is the default option.
+Set to false if you want to use random motifs across the genome.

+Tues Mar 26 2024

+- [X] Intersection of peaks is now calculated using `bedtools intersect`.
+This is faster than using code in R that calculates the intersection of peaks.

 Fri Mar 22 2024